Apress/common-lisp-condition-system/integration/README.md

 ------

-Another limitation is the fact that the host and PCS handler systems are independent.
+Another fact is the fact that the host and PCS handler systems are independent.
 This means that the host's `signal` will traverse the host handlers only, and that the host's `error` and `cerror` will traverse the host's handlers first, traverse the PCS handlers second (in its wrapped form), and only then enter the PCS debugger.
 This may mean that the order of traversing handlers will not be the same as the order of binding them if the host's `handler-bind`/`handler-case`/`ignore-errors` are mixed with the PCS versions of these operators.

 ---------